• Skip to main content

 Canon Pitts has received a number of awards and decorations for his service in the U.S. Air Force Medical Service, including the Distinguished Service Medal and Bronze Star.
 He is also a recipient of the Dean’s Cross of Virginia Theological Seminary, and has received doctorates from Nashotah House Theological Seminary and Sewanee, the University of the South.

-The Rev. Dr. Walter L. “Chip” Prehn
+The Rev. Dr. Walter L. (Chip) Prehn

 Chip Prehn has served as an Episcopal priest since 1985, and is now working on two novels and is a published poet.
-After his ordaination, he served in the parish for 12 years, with a vigorous teaching ministry, including work as instructor in historical theology at the Bishop’s School for Ministry in San Antonio (1993-96).
+After his ordination, he served in parish ministry for 12 years, with a vigorous teaching ministry, including work as instructor in historical theology at the Bishop’s School for Ministry in San Antonio (1993-96).
 Dr. Prehn felt led to the University of Virginia, where he earned a Ph.D. in history and became an authority on the educator William Augustus Muhlenberg (1796-1877).
 Dr. Prehn has a deep commitment to the classical Anglican vision (especially that of Richard Hooker) and is an avid student of the Oxford Movement and Church Revival on both sides of the Atlantic.
-While at Trinity School, his Headmaster’s Journal was widely read by other school leaders.
+While he served at Trinity School, his Headmaster’s Journal was widely read by other school leaders.

 The Rt.
 Rev. Poulson Reed